xchen0326/03-Experiment/README.md

 GitHub Details
 ---
 ## Design Achievements
-- Used the color combination that is good to human eyes:
-Turquoise and Warm Sand.
-The natural and youthful colors will intrigue the users to be more willing to participate in.
+- Used a background image which has the color really fits with the color of the div where the charts are in.
+Makes it comfortable for users to read the page.
 - Used LucidChart to add the four charts near our error analysis graph so that the analyzers can have a clear sense about what chart the analysis lines are corresponding to.